+See setFlags/2 for a list of available flags.

 '''

-hasTextColour(This) -> boolean()

-Types:

-This = wxTextAttr()

-Returns true if the attribute object specifies a text foreground colour.

-getFlags(This) -> integer()

-Types:

-This = wxTextAttr()

-Returns flags indicating which attributes are applicable.

-See setFlags/2 for a list of available flags.

 isDefault(This) -> boolean()

 Types:

 This = wxTextAttr()

 Returns false if we have any attributes set, true otherwise.

 setAlignment(This, Alignment) -> ok

 Types:

 This = wxTextAttr()

-Alignment = wx:wx_enum()
+Alignment = wx:wx enum()

 Sets the paragraph alignment.

 See ?wxTextAttrAlignment enumeration values.

 Of these, wxTEXT_ALIGNMENT_JUSTIFIED is unimplemented.
 In future justification may be supported when

 printing or previewing, only.

 setBackgroundColour(This, ColBack) -> ok

 Types:

 This = wxTextAttr()

-ColBack = wx:wx_colour()
+ColBack = wx:wx colour()

 Sets the background colour.

 setFlags(This, Flags) -> ok

 Types:

 This = wxTextAttr()

 Flags = integer()

 Sets the flags determining which styles are being specified.

 The ?wxTextAttrFlags values can be passed in a bitlist.

 setFont(This, Font) -> ok

 Types:

-'''

-'''

 This = wxTextAttr()

 Font = wxFont:wxFont()

 setFont(This, Font, Options :: [Option]) -> ok

 Types:

 This = wxTextAttr()

 Font = wxFont:wxFont()

 Option = {flags, integer()}

 Sets the attributes for the given font.

 Note that wxTextAttr does not store an actual wxFont object.

-setLeftIndent(This, Indent) -> ok
+setFontEncoding(This, Encoding) -> ok

 Types:

-This = wxTextAttr()

-Indent = integer()

-setLeftIndent(This, Indent, Options :: [Option]) -> ok

-Types:

-This = wxTextAttr()

-Indent = integer()

-Option = {subIndent, integer()}

 '''